mgrocia/origin-product-take-home-assignment/README.md

 We expect you to go in-depth on at least the following questions:

-- What is it?
+- What is the product and what does it do?
-- What it does and why do you love it?
+- Why do you love it?
 - What are its top 1-2 features?
 Why?
 Why were they implemented?
 How would you measure their success?
 - Same thing for the worst 1-2 features.
-- How would you improve it?
-Why is that important?
-What's the effect you expect it to be?
+- Design an MVP feature to improve the product.
+Include an overview of the scope of the MVP, how you prioritized the scope, and the impact you expect it to have on the company/product.
 Consider you'd have 2 months with 1 designer and 2 engineers.

 ## Criteria
-We are looking for intellectually rigorous, relentless resourceful, detail-obsessed, customer-centric, technically excellent product leaders.
+We are looking for intellectually rigorous, customer-centric, detail-obsessed, technically excellent product leaders.

-Given that you show those qualities in your analysis, you can deliver it in any form you like, as long as you use English.
-We'd prefer it if you send us a text file, but it's just that – a preference.
-If you'd rather do a PowerPoint presentation or a web page, go for it.

-This assignment should be doable in less than one day.
+You should plan on spending no more than 4-5 hours on this exercise.
+Feel free to use any medium you'd like (text, powerpoint,etc.), as long as your presentation is in English.
+Wireframes or mockups are helpful but not required.
 We expect you to learn fast, communicate with us, and make decisions regarding its implementation & scope to achieve the expected results on time.

-Feel free to add mockups if it helps you during the process, but it is not necessary to build any-fidelity screens a user would interact with.
-We have a strong design team, so this won't be a part of your day-to-day.
+Please do not hesitate to reach out with any clarifying questions!